-- 13.1 Academies will regularly review their policies relating to the use of IT to ensure that they are up to date in terms of the threats that new social media etc. present and contain specific reference to the Prevent Duty.
+13.1 Academies will regularly review their policies relating to the use of IT to ensure that they are up to date in terms of the threats that new social media etc. present and contain specific reference to the Prevent Duty.
 They will specifically look at the use of filtering as a means of restricting access to harmful content.
 If appropriate, they will develop clear policies for students and staff using IT equipment to research terrorism and counter terrorism during their learning.
-Guidance can be found in the CLF E-Safety policy. - 13.2 E-safety will also be included in the curriculum for all pupils, whatever their age, and issues of radicalisation will be discussed as appropriate.
+Guidance can be found in the CLF Online Safety policy.

+13.2 Online safety will also be included in the curriculum for all pupils, whatever their age, and issues of radicalisation will be discussed as appropriate.

-Appendix 5: British Values Statement (to be amended by the Academy)
+Appendix 6: British Values Statement

-- 1.1 The Government guidance requires key 'British Values' are taught in all schools and academies.
-They define these in the 2011 Prevent Strategy as: - Democracy - The rule of law - Individual liberty - Mutual respect - Tolerance of those of different faiths and beliefs - 1.2 Cabot Learning Federation has clear policies on Equality and Diversity and is committed to promoting community cohesion and fostering good relations between all of the staff, pupils and their families who form part of our community. - 1.3 We recognise and will celebrate the multi-cultural, multi- faith and ever-changing of the area in which our academies are based. - 1.4 We understand the vital role the Federation can play in ensuring that groups or individuals within the Academies are not subjected to discrimination, bullying, harassment, or intimidation and will actively promote our policies and procedures to address these issues. - 1.5 We will work through our safeguarding policies and practices to prevent the radicalisation of our pupils by those wishing to unduly, or illegally, influence them. - 1.6 We will actively implement our duties under the Equality Act 2010 to prevent discrimination against any individual or group, on grounds of religion or belief, race or ethnicity, gender reassignment, sex, disability, and the other characteristics named in the Act. - 1.7 The Federation is dedicated to preparing pupils for their adult life through the formal and informal curriculum, ensuring that it models, promotes and reinforces 'British values' to all its students. - 1.8 Each Academy will use strategies within the National Curriculum and beyond, to secure such outcomes for pupils.
+The Government guidance requires key 'British Values' are taught in all schools and academies.
+They define these in the 2011 Prevent Strategy as:

+- Democracy

+- The rule of law

+- Individual liberty

+- Mutual respect

+- Tolerance of those of different faiths and beliefs

+Cabot Learning Federation has clear policies on Equality and Diversity and is committed to promoting community cohesion and fostering good relations between all of the staff, pupils and their families who form part of our community.

+We recognise and will celebrate the multi-cultural, multi- faith and ever-changing of the area in which our academies are based.

+We understand the vital role the Federation can play in ensuring that groups or individuals within the Academies are not subjected to discrimination, bullying, harassment, or intimidation and will actively promote our policies and procedures to address these issues.

+We will work through our safeguarding policies and practices to prevent the radicalisation of our pupils by those wishing to unduly, or illegally, influence them.

+We will actively implement our duties under the Equality Act 2010 to prevent discrimination against any individual or group, on grounds of religion or belief, race or ethnicity, gender reassignment, sex, disability, and the other characteristics named in the Act.

+The Federation is dedicated to preparing pupils for their adult life through the formal and informal curriculum, ensuring that it models, promotes and reinforces 'British values' to all its students.

+Each Academy will use strategies within the National Curriculum and beyond, to secure such outcomes for pupils.
 Each year they will map how British Values are delivered in their institution, and any areas they intend to address.

-2 British Values in Lansdown Park Academy
+British Values in Lansdown Park Academy

-The examples that follow show currently some of the many ways Lansdown Park Academy seeks to embed 'British values.
+The examples that follow show currently some of the many ways (Lansdown Park Academy) seeks to embed 'British values.